n8finch/neighborhood-map-udacity/README.md

 3. Run `bower install` to install and update all `bower_components`.

+## How to Use This App

+I get a lot of friends and family asking me for Barcelona recommendations.
+So, I thought I'd put this together.

+1. Start by opening `index.html` in your browser of choice.
+2. Once the map and markers are loaded, you can click and filter in a few different places.
+3. Use filter box in the menu to filter list items and map markers to display only what you're searching for.
+4. Click on a list item or map marker to open an info window describing why I like this place and any tips I might have.
+5. You'll notice that several other pieces of information pop up in the tabs below.
+This is information from Foursquare and Wikipedia.
+You can follow those links to learn more about the location or the area the location is in.
+6. Once you're done with the map, you can close the window.

 ## To Add More Locations

 1. Open the `model.js` file in the `js/src` directory.